neurostuff/neurostuff.github.io/docs/index.md

 </p>

-## NiMARE

-[NiMARE][] is a Python package for performing meta-analyses, and derivative analyses using meta-analytic data, of the neuroimaging literature.
-While meta-analytic packages exist which implement one or two algorithms each, NiMARE provides a standard syntax for performing a wide range of analyses and for interacting with databases of coordinates and images from fMRI studies (e.g., brainspell, Neurosynth, and NeuroVault).

-NiMARE joins a growing Python ecosystem for neuroimaging research, which includes such tools as [Nipype][], [Nistats][], and [Nilearn][].
-As with these other tools, NiMARE is open source, collaboratively developed, and built with ease of use in mind.

-NiMARE aims to fill a gap in a burgeoning meta-analytic ecosystem.
-The goal of NiMARE is to collect a wide range of meta-analytic tools in one Python library.
-Currently, those methods are spread out across a range of programming languages and user interfaces, or are never even translated from the original papers into useable tools.
-NiMARE operates on NIMADS-format datasets, which users will be able to compile by searching the NeuroStore database with the pyNIMADS library.
-A number of other services in the ecosystem will then use NiMARE functions to perform meta-analyses, including Neurosynth 2.0 and [NeuroVault][].

 ## Neurosynth 2.0

 [Neurosynth 1.0][] currently stores a coordinated-based database of over 14,000 neuroimaging papers (automatically curated by [ACE][]),